StanJulia/CmdStan.jl/notes/Pkg3.md

 1. When in the Pkg REPL (or using Pkg.add(...)), will `add package_name` always select the most suitable registered version available?
 To override that, use an URL?

+1. After working ( `develop ...` ) on a package in e.g. .julia/dev, the package is now ready for a new release.
+The Pkg documentation states: "When the PR has been merged we can go over to track the master branch and when a new release ...", does that means `free package_name` by default will switch to master and on a future `up package_name` to the new release?

 1. The updates Scott suggested for .travis.yml (and appveyor.yml?) seem to do the trick.
 This seems to simplify .travis.yml, e.g.: "  - julia -e 'using Pkg; Pkg.test("CmdStan"; coverage=true)'  "

 1. Will there be a Curated registry in the future?

+1. Is REQUIRE still needed?